Why did you laugh?

-Sarah also laughed when she heard the news, but with skepticism that the promise could ever materialize.
-She saw only the facts: Abraham was almost 100-years old; she was nearly 90 and well beyond fertility.
-The idea of physical intimacy at such an advanced age seemed improbable (v.
+Sarah also laughed when she heard the news, but with some skepticism that the promise could ever materialize.
+She saw only the facts.
+Abraham was almost 100-years old; she was nearly 90 and well beyond fertility.
+The idea of physical intimacy at such an advanced age seemed laughable (v.
 12).

 Looking at the situation from God’s perspective, Sarah realized the foolishness of her unbelief.
 When the Lord asked Abraham why she had laughed, she couldn’t help stepping out of the cover of the tent to deny the accusation.
 But, the Lord emphatically declared, “you did laugh” putting an end to her denial (v.
 15).
 In so doing, He assured Sarah that although the idea of having a son seemed impossible, she would certainly see the promise fulfilled.

 Ultimately, this was the crux of the issue.
-Sarah needed her faith strengthened; and, God reminded her that nothing is too hard for Him; nothing is outside His realm of ability.
+Sarah needed her faith strengthened.
+God reminded her that nothing is too hard for Him.
+Nothing is outside His realm of ability.
 She could choose to trust the Lord’s promises even when circumstances made them seem impossible.

 The first 15 verses of the 18th chapter of Genesis are an incredible example of God’s care for Believers.
 The Lord Himself came to visit Abraham following his decision to obey God’s command in the physical sign of circumcision.
 The Lord also gave Sarah the assurance that He would give her the strength and stamina to bring a child into the world.

-It’s a principal we all need to remember.
+It’s a principal all people of faith need to remember.
 For those who are willing to believe, God is at work in our lives and nothing is too hard for Him!

 1) Bible opened to Isaiah.
 By, Ken Horn, [CC BY 2.0] via Wikimedia Commons – Enhancement: MKM Portfolios